allenai/natural-instructions/tasks/README.md

 `task274_overruling_legal_classification`	| Given a sentence, classify it into overruling or non-overruling. | Classification `task275_enhanced_wsc_paraphrase_generation` | Given a sentence and an aspect, paraphrase the sentence changing that aspect. | Text Modification
 `task276_enhanced_wsc_classification` | Given a sentence and its paraphrase, decide what is the difference between them. | Classification
-`task287_casehold_legal_incorrect_answer_generation` | Given a prompt from a judicial decision and multiple potential holdings, choose one of the incorrect options | Legal , Incorrect Answer Generation
 `task277_stereoset_sentence_generation_stereotype` | Generate sentences with stereotype given context. | Sentence Generation `task278_stereoset_sentence_generation_antistereotype` | Generate sentences with anti-stereotype given context. | Sentence Generation
 `task279_stereoset_classification_stereotype` | Classify sentences into stereotype, anti-stereotype, and unrelated. | Classification